vapor/docs/2.0/docs/leaf/leaf.md

 !!! warning
     This section may contain outdated information.

 # Leaf

 Welcome to Leaf.
 Leaf's goal is to be a simple templating language that can make generating views easier.
-There's a lot of great templating languages, use what's best for you, maybe that's Leaf!
-The goals of Leaf are as follows:
+There are plenty of great templating languages, so use what's best for you -- maybe that's Leaf!
+The goals of Leaf are:

 - Small set of strictly enforced rules
 - Consistency